top of page

 Artist Bio:

 Katherine Edmonds is a craftsperson, designer, and educator based in Corvallis, Oregon.
-She earned a BA in Biology from Rhodes College (Memphis, TN) and an MA in Ecology from the University of Georgia (Athens, GA).
-She also has an extensive design education, having completed a Master’s degree in Mechanical Engineering with a focus in design at Oregon State University (Corvallis, OR).
-She has honed her traditional craft skills at the Center for Furniture Craftsmanship (Rockport, ME), completing their furniture intensive program, in addition to attending continuing education classes at Anderson Ranch (Snowmass, CO), Florida School of Woodwork (Tampa, FL) and Port Townsend Wood School (Port Townsend, WA).
-To further her knowledge in traditional woodworking, Edmonds apprenticed with two master furniture makers, spending a year working with Richard Shrader in Athens, Georgia and another year working with Pat Megowan in Corvallis, Oregon.
-She is also an alumni of the Crew at Oneta Woodworks, where she spent several years building out local bars, restaurants, and breweries in Athens, Georgia.
+With a diverse academic and professional background, she holds a BA in Biology from Rhodes College (Memphis, TN), an MA in Ecology from the University of Georgia (Athens, GA), and a Master’s degree in Mechanical Engineering with a focus on design from Oregon State University (Corvallis, OR).
+Her design education is complemented by hands-on experience; she trained in traditional woodworking at the Center for Furniture Craftsmanship (Rockport, ME) and continued her studies through workshops at Anderson Ranch (Snowmass, CO), the Florida School of Woodwork (Tampa, FL), and the Port Townsend Wood School (Port Townsend, WA).
+Katherine further refined her craft by apprenticing with two master furniture makers: Richard Shrader in Athens, GA, and Pat Megowan in Corvallis, OR.
+She also spent several years with Oneta Woodworks in Athens, GA, where she worked on building custom interiors for local bars, restaurants, and breweries.

 Want to hear more of Katherine's story, listen to her podcast interview with Closing the Gap.